ale-nsa-team/OmniVista-Smart-Tool/README.md

 The user will then unpack this archive in a folder on their PC and launch the ALE-InstallersToolkit.exe application.

-The application currently has 2 branches, the main branch only has english language, and the i18n branch, where we can have multiple languages, for localization.
-When using an application built from the i18n branch, there is an additional menu option to select the language.
-Note that the language selection only affects the menu options and the messages presented to the user, but they don't translate the table contents and messages coming from the switch (also log files are not translated).
-Language files are under Resources folder and must be called strings-<language_code>.xaml, where <language_code> is the code for the specific country and language.
-For example: strings-enUS.xaml, strings-frFR.xaml, etc. Once the language file is added to this folder, the application will add the corresponding language code to the language menu option.

 Note that log files and some configuration options are saved in the user's %AppData% folder (normally c:\users\<username>\AppData\Roaming) under folder
 Alcatel-Lucent Enterprise/AOS Toolkit.
 Log files are under Log folder and configuration options are found in file app.cfg.